AriFordsham/GHCWiki/trac-reports.md

 ### Special/Constant Variables

-There is one *magic* dynamic variable to allow practical reports, its value automatically set without having to change the URL.
+There is one dynamic variable whose value is set automatically (the URL does not have to be changed) to allow practical reports.

-- $USER -- Username of logged in user.
+- $USER — Username of logged in user.

 Example (*List all tickets assigned to me*):